-Toi Y. Carter, Assistant Vice-President for Human Resources A.B., University of North Carolina (Chapel Hill); J.D., University of Maryland School of Law
+George W. Casey, Assistant Vice-President for Human Resources B.A., M.A., The George Washington University; Ph.D., Union Institute

 Xavier A. Cole, Assistant to the Dean of Students B.A., University of Mississippi; M.A., Miami University (Oxford)